bitfront-exchange/bitfront-api-docs/1_Overview.md

 ## Request

-All API requests on BITBOX API (beta) must meet the following requirements:
+All API requests on BITBOX API must meet the following requirements:

   - All requests must be sent via HTTPS.
   - GET, POST, PUT, or DELETE method can be used depending on the API.